-SONY touchy about touch screens
+SONY touchy about their touch screens

-Complaint about Cyber-shot digital still Camera (Model DSC-T700)
+Cyber-shot digital still Camera (Model DSC-T700)

 I bought this camera in September 2008, in Tokyo.
 During the last 12 to 18 months the LCD screen/touch panel of the Cyber-shot camera gradually developed dark spots or discolorations which make seeing images more difficult apart from being unsightly and an eye-strain in poor light; otherwise the camera functions normally.

 In July 2011, I took the camera to the SONY-Center in Berlin, Germany, SONY’s west- European headquarters, for a diagnosis.
 I was immediately told at the ground floor information desk that I should have bought a protective film and placed it upon the LCD screen for protection against such dark spotting, but also to proceed to their 3rd floor technical department for confirmation; the latter checked the camera and gave me the same explanation.
 No doubt, SONY was familiar with the problem.

 Needless to say, I was dismayed by this information as I had never been warned against this problem upon purchase of the camera nor does the accompanying instruction manual refer to it anywhere.